For an Ecological & Democratic Tourism!

 • Educational: Increases knowledge and intercultural understanding.
 Supports and participates in scientific research, cultural activities and heritage preservation.

-Workers' control / Workers' self-management, full community participation and direct democratic decision-making are in our view key ingredients.
-When possible, decision-making has to be inclusive, direct democratic, with each tourism worker and community member (citizen) having one vote in the company assembly/council or the public assembly/council, and an equal share of proceeds (or an equal vote on how proceeds, after wages and costs, are allocated).
+Workers' control, Workers' self-management, Employee-ownership, full community participation and direct democratic decision-making are in our view key ingredients for a new business model.
+When possible, decision-making has to be inclusive, direct democratic, with each worker and community member (citizen) having one vote in the company assembly/council or the public assembly/council, and an equal share of proceeds (or an equal vote on how proceeds, after wages and costs, are allocated).
 This is of course, more practical when all community members are tourism workers and vice versa, if there is a single community tourism provider and if all community members take turns as tourism workers, rotating in various positions.
 'Face to face' democracy is more challenging if the community is large and economically diversified.
 In every case, it is important to avoid chasms between what tourism workers and other community members/citizens want.
 If direct participation of all workers-citizens is not possible at all times for key decisions, then there should at least be joint committees.
 Hierarchy, both in the tourism provider and in the community should be as flat as possible, and consensus should be prioritized over close, divisive votes.
 On the other hand lack of hierarchy and focus on consensus should not be taken to extremes so as to stifle or sabotage initiatives and decision-making, so a mediation committee could help when there are major disagreements.
 This is of course just a generic framework, each community and tourism community provider should adapt it to its specific circumstances and needs.
+On the other hand we should keep in mind workers' control is no panacea.
+There are examples of worker controlled companies in the US supporting far right causes.
+A worker-controlled or employee-owned company which produces munitions as a subcontractor for the military-industrial-complex is as bad as any.

 ecosunEcoclub.com, as a latter-day, virtual Garden of Epicurus, aims to bring together all who broadly share the above ideas so that we can discuss and improve them and then apply them.
-It was established in 1999 in Athens, the cradle of Direct Democracy (albeit a fragile, short-lived and imperfect one that also used slaves and excluded women from decision-making) to unite and support progressive ecological tourism professionals around the world.
-Our growing global community includes leading tourism practitioners, employees, consultants, academics and students.
-Membership is free.
-Ecological and democratic tourism examples, such as Ecoclub Ecolodges and Ecoclub Recommended Accommodations, Tours & Attractions, pop-up every day, so we collectively try to reinforce them, promote and propagate them.
+It was established in 1999 in Athens, the cradle of Direct Democracy, albeit a fragile, short-lived and imperfect one that also used slaves and excluded women from decision-making) to unite and support eco professionals around the world.
+Our growing global community includes leading eco practitioners, employees, consultants, academics and students.
+Ecological and democratic tourism examples, such as Ecoclub Ecolodges and Ecoclub Recommended businesses, pop-up every day, so we collectively try to reinforce them, promote and propagate them.

 ecosunOur Logo: The colour (teal) is one of a few colours named after an animal (a duck, the common teal, whose eyes are surrounded by this colour).
 The smiling sun symbolizes a pragmatic, positive, non-violent, non-sectarian, non-dogmatic, philosophical attitude to life which combines the Epicurean "LATHE VIOSAS" ("ΛΑΘΕ ΒΙΩΣΑΣ" = get through life without drawing unwarranted attention), "ATARAXIA" (ΑΤΑΡΑΞΙΑ = tranquillity) with MUTUAL AID, the will to assist each other, solve real problems, "to get up again and start over", rise up every day, in a peaceful, daily revolution in all our individual and collective dealings; it also symbolizes solar power - renewable energy in literal and figurative terms and light - the light of science, enlightenment.

 This is a working document, frequently edited, corrected, updated and expanded.
 It inadvertently includes contradictions, errors and omissions and is not meant to be a blueprint.
-We do not really believe that blueprints are either possible or beneficial on the road to a better world.
-All ideologies are a form of post-religion and anyone who blindly follows an ideology is no smarter than one who blindly follows a religion.
+We do not really believe that blueprints are either possible or beneficial on the road to a better future.
+Ideologies, including those claiming to be 'scientific' are just a form of post-religion.
+Anyone who blindly follows or "believes" an ideology without having serious questions, doubts and objections is no more enlightened than the one who blindly follows a religion.
 Caveat Lector!

 arrowJoin Ecoclub Today!

-ecosunAncient Greek Writing Tablet, Red figure Kylix by Eucharides, 480 BCE (U. of Pennsylvania Museum)Ancient Greek Writing Tablet, Red figure Kylix by Eucharides, 480 BCE (U. of Pennsylvania Museum)Ecoclub Reading List:
+ecosunAncient Greek Writing Tablet, Red figure Kylix by Eucharides, 480 BCE (U. of Pennsylvania Museum)Ancient Greek Writing Tablet, Red figure Kylix by Eucharides, 480 BCE (U. of Pennsylvania Museum)Ecoclub Reading List (Books, Essays, Articles):